hpi-schul-cloud/ldap-test-tools/README.md

     --version              Output the version number
 ```

+## Startup with docker-compose

+> Startup of the docker container can take a while, because of the amount of data it has to write to the database

+Run `docker-compose up -d` to startup a OpenLDAP server with sample data to use with Schulcloud-Server.
+The docker-compose file also sets up a phpLDAPAdmin which is reachable via `http://localhost:8080`.

+To Login use as user `cn=admin,dc=example,dc=org`, default password is `admin`
+The LDAP container is reachable via port `389`and `636`.

+## Build a container

+### Pre-filled database

+Run `docker build -t myopenldap .` to create a new docker image with pre-filled data.
+This saves time at startup, but already runs the first steps like set of the admin password, so they cannot be changed later.

+The default admin password is `admin`.
+To change it, run the build command with arg `LDAP_ADMIN_PASSWORD`: `docker build --build-arg LDAP_ADMIN_PASSWORD=Donky -t myopenldap .`

+### Generate new data at build

+> The data in the container will be differnt at each run

+The build supports different arg, that allow to change the data at build time.
+To build a conatiner with different data you have to set `--build-arg` (e.g. `docker build --build-arg GENERATE_DATA=true --build-arg NUMBER_OF_SCHOOLS=300 -t myopenldap .`).
+You will find all supported args in the Dockerfile.

 ### Export structure

 The LDAP entities are compatible with the `general`, `iserv`, and `iserv-idm` providers used by the schulcloud-server.